Saugatapanja/Multi-PDF-chat-with-Gemini/README.md

 # Multi-PDF-chat-with-Gemini
-Introduction
+Introduction:
-The MultiPDF Chat App is a Python application that allows you to chat with multiple PDF documents.
-You can ask questions about the PDFs using natural language, and the application will provide relevant responses based on the content of the documents.
-This app utilizes a language model to generate accurate answers to your queries.
-Please note that the app will only respond to questions related to the loaded PDFs.
+The MultiPDF Chat App is a Python application that lets you interact with several PDF documents simultaneously.
+You can pose questions about the content of the PDFs in natural language, and the app will generate appropriate responses based on the information within the documents.
+It uses a language model to provide accurate answers to your questions.
+Keep in mind that the app will only respond to queries related to the PDFs that have been loaded.

 How It Works

 ![image](https://github.com/user-attachments/assets/3a815b77-6e31-4b8f-b0d5-fe3e3379165c)

-The application follows these steps to provide responses to your questions:
+The application uses the following process to answer your questions:

-PDF Loading: The app reads multiple PDF documents and extracts their text content.
+PDF Loading: The app processes multiple PDF documents and extracts the text from them.

-Text Chunking: The extracted text is divided into smaller chunks that can be processed effectively.
+Text Chunking: The extracted text is broken down into smaller, manageable segments.

-Language Model: The application utilizes a language model to generate vector representations (embeddings) of the text chunks.
+Language Model: The app utilizes a language model to create vector representations (embeddings) of these text segments.

-Similarity Matching: When you ask a question, the app compares it with the text chunks and identifies the most semantically similar ones.
+Similarity Matching: When a question is asked, the app compares it with the text segments to find the ones most relevant in terms of meaning.

-Response Generation: The selected chunks are passed to the language model, which generates a response based on the relevant content of the PDFs.
+Response Generation: The chosen text segments are then used by the language model to generate a response based on the relevant information from the PDFs.

 ![image](https://github.com/user-attachments/assets/2914aa9e-0d9b-432b-981b-79f9d34af9f6)